ontola/argu-docs/src/theme.md

 - The colour of the navigation bar (white / primary / secondary)
 - Colour of titles (can follow the primary colour)

-## Government house style
+## NL Government house style

-If your organisation is a (sub)government organisation that uses the national house style, we have a detailed template for this.
-See for example [veiligheidsinterventies.nl](veiligheidsinterventies.nl/) (from RIVM).
+If your organisation is a Dutch (sub)government organisation that uses the national house style, we have a detailed template for this.
 This is a setting we can apply on request.

 ## Other changes